Pearls from artists* # 424

 Comments are welcome!

 Posted on October 14, 2020, in An Artist's Life, Art in general, Inspiration, New York, NY, Pearls from Artists, Quotes and tagged "A LIfe in the Arts: Practical Guidance and Inspiration for Creative and Performing Artists", absence, art-making, artist, belief system, blocked, Carlos Santana, certain, describes, difference, Eric Maisel, failure, for art's sake, hard-pressed, insufficient, latter, likened, meaningfulness, missionary zeal, motivation, New York, over the edge, possesses, presently, productive, profession, pursue, regularly, retains, sacredness, salient, saving, talent, trenches, unproductive, vision, warriors.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 424.